microsoft/PowerToys/doc/releases/tests-checklist-template.md

    - [ ] Copy some text to clipboard.
 Any text.
    - [ ] Open Advanced Paste window using hotkey, and confirm that Custom intput text box is now enabled.
 Write "Insert smiley after every word" and press Enter.
 Observe that result preview shows coppied text with smileys between words.
 Press Enter to paste the result and observe that it is pasted.
    - [ ] Open Advanced Paste window using hotkey.
 Input some query (any, feel free to play around) and press Enter.
 When result is shown, click regenerate button, to see if new result is generated.
 Select one of the results and paste.
 Observe that correct result is pasted.
+   - [ ] Create few custom actions.
+Set up hotkey for custom actions and confirm they work.
+Enable/disable custom actions and confirm that the change is reflected in Advanced Paste UI - custom action is not listed.
+Try different ctrl + <num> in-app shortcuts for custom actions.
+Try moving custom actions up/down and confirm that the change is reflected in Advanced Paste UI.
    - [ ] Open Settings and disable Custom format preview.
 Open Advanced Paste window with hotkey, enter some query and press enter.
 Observe that result is now pasted right away, without showing the preview first.
    - [ ] Open Settings and Disable Enable Paste with AI.
 Open Advanced Paste window with hotkey and observe that Custom Input text box is now disabled.
  * Clipboard History